Ppreawsr/Human-to-Robot-Motion/README.md

 B. Number of Joints in the Robotic Arm Model
 - The model consists of the shoulder, elbow, wrist, and the base of the middle finger only.
-- The simulated model has no more than 3 degrees of freedom (DOF).
+- The simulated model has no more than 3 degrees of freedom.
+(DOF)

 C. Visualization
 - Visualize the model as static images for display purposes.